Phaeotremella foliacea: Description

 Fruit bodies are gelatinous, brown to dark brown, up to 5 cm (2 in) across, and seaweed-like (with branched, undulating fronds).
 Microscopically, the hyphae are clamped and occur in a dense gelatinous matrix.
 Haustorial cells arise on the hyphae, producing filaments that attach to and penetrate the hyphae of the host.
 The basidia are tremelloid (globose to ellipsoid, with oblique to vertical septa), 12 to 18 by 10 to 14 μm, usually unstalked.
 The basidiospores are mostly ellipsoid, smooth, 5.5 to 9.5 by 4.5 to 8.5 μm, and germinate by hyphal tube or by yeast cells.

 Similar species

 Phaeotremella frondosa is a common and widespread species parasitizing Stereum species on broadleaf trees.
-It often produces larger and paler fruit bodies than Phaeotremella foliacea.
+It often produces larger and paler fruit bodies than P. foliacea.
 Phaeotremella fimbriata is a European species parasitizing Stereum rugosum on broadleaf trees.
 Its fruitbodies are comparatively small and dark brown to black.
-Phaeotremella eugeniae is its temperate Asian counterpart.
+Phaeotremella eugeniae is a temperate Asian counterpart.